10 Degree Home

 The walls of the living room and bedroom are painted white with black accents, signalling spaces of rest and relaxation.
 Meanwhile, the kitchen, study, walk-in closet and master bathroom are host to rich pastels and dark jewelled tones, tastefully combined with patterned ceramic tiles to juxtapose the core living space with the extensions.

 Transitioning from their earlier furniture pieces, Lim + Lu has carefully constructed their apartment-showroom to adhere to today’s sought-after flexible way of living.
-The pair have used this particular aesthetic framework to complement their newly-launched namesake furniture pieces which feature prominently throughout
+The pair have used this particular aesthetic framework to complement their newly-launched namesake furniture pieces which feature prominently throughout the space.

 The thresholds created by the subtle distinctions of colour, texture and material maintain a fluidity to allow the space to blend effortlessly together as one.